 The random-access memory (RAM) in your Macintosh can be expanded by adding Single In-Line Memory modules (or SIMMs) to those already installed or exchanging installed modules for ones that have greater storage capacity.
 (Some Macintosh models also accept memory expansion through the installation of a memory card.)
 Make sure that SIMMs you purchase for memory expansion are the correct ones for your Macintosh.
 See the setup book that came with your computer for more information.

-▲ Warning: Memory expansion on the main circuit board should be installed only by an authorized Apple service provider or other qualified technician.
-Modification of the circuit board by anyone except a qualified technician voids your warranty and could damage your computer.
+▲ Warning: Memory expansion on the main circuit board should be installed only by an Apple-certified technician.
+Consult the service and support information that came with your computer for instructions on how to contact an Appleauthorized service provider or Apple for service.
+Modification of the circuit board by anyone except a qualified technician voids your warranty and could damage your computer. ▲